lhwdev/railx/README.md

 different curvature resistance according to gauge; monorail track of Steam 'n' Rails should have less resistance than standard gauge.

+### `middleTrack`

+Stage: **Alpha**; most things are implemented, but not tested thoroughly.

+Renders track curve when curve is longer than expected.
+Track curves are rendered by 'primary' track block.
+That means, if 'primary' end is out of chunk and other end is inside chunk, curve won't be rendered.
+In combination with other features RailX provides, curve can span hundreds of blocks, making it flashing while moving.
+This feature is to fix this problem.

+When placing tracks, 'Middle Track' is placed sparsely along the curve.
+If this block is loaded into chunk and 'primary' track block is not loaded, this block will render the curve instead of you.
+You can control the gap how sparsely these 'Middle Track' is placed, but each middle track copies curve information from track block so it takes more space.

 ### `splitGraph`

 Allows 'splitting' track graph into two or more.
 Uses specialized `Split Track Block` to separate graph from one end to